The Clear Edge

 Example: Performance tracking spreadsheet

-The insight: Case study content generated 3x more calls than framework content despite similar view counts.
-Awareness posts built an audience.
-Interest and decision posts converted to calls.
+The insight is that case study content generated three times more calls than framework content, even though both types of posts had similar view counts.
+Awareness posts mainly built the audience, while interest and decision posts were the ones that turned readers into calls.

 Step 3: Iterate based on data (1 hour weekly)

-Every Friday, review performance data.
-Double down on what works.
-Cut what doesn’t.
+Every Friday, review your performance data.
+Double down on what works and cut what doesn’t.

 What did these posts have in common?